kyleco/kyleco.github.io/_lessons/lesson-04.md

 - The _assigned treatment_ is what the experiment designer _intends_ a subject to receive based on randomization.
 - The _actual treatment_ is the treatment the subject actually receives or experiences.
 - _Noncompliance_ refers to cases where the actual treatment does not match the assigned treatment.
 Subjects in the control group may accidentally receive the treatment.
 Alternatively, subjects in the treatment group may fail to receive the treatment.
 - _One-sided noncompliance_ means that only one of the groups in the experiment has noncompliance.
-Usually this means that some subjects in the treatment group fail to receive the treatment.
+Usually we consider the case that some subjects in the treatment group fail to actually receive the treatment.

 # Examples of noncompliance